Just-NK14/IPL-DBMS/README.md

 # IPL Database Management System (DBMS) Project

 ## Overview
-This project is a Database Management System (DBMS) for managing records related to the Indian Premier League (IPL).
-It allows users to view information about IPL teams, their squads, points tables for all seasons, and statistics for the current season.
-Additionally, administrators can log in to update bowling and batting statistics, add new players, update existing player details, and delete players.
+The IPL-DBMS project is a comprehensive Database Management System designed to manage records related to the Indian Premier League (IPL).
+It provides users with a user-friendly interface to access various IPL-related data, including team information, player statistics, points tables for all seasons, and more.
+Administrators have additional privileges, allowing them to update player statistics, add new players, modify existing player details, and delete players from the database.

+## Features
+- **Team Information:** Users can view details about IPL teams, including their names, logos, home cities, and squad members.
+- **Player Statistics:** Users can access comprehensive statistics for IPL players, including batting and bowling records, such as total runs, strike rates, wickets, economy rates, and more.
+- **Points Tables:** Users can view points tables for all IPL seasons, providing insights into team standings and performance throughout each season.
+- **Live Season Stats:** Real-time statistics for the current IPL season, including player performances, team rankings, and match results.
+- **Admin Panel:** Administrators can log in to access privileged features, including:
+  - Updating Bowling and Batting Statistics: Admins can update player statistics such as runs scored, wickets taken, strike rates, and economy rates.
+  - Player Management: Admins can add new players to the database, edit existing player details, and delete players as needed.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript